JablonskaAleksandra/Currency-converter/README.md

 ![GIF of my app](https://raw.githubusercontent.com/JablonskaAleksandra/currency-converter/main/images/converter.gif)

 **Main features**:
-- option to switch backgrounds on the page
+- Possibility to convert four selected currencies into Polish currency
-- option to hide the photo on the page
+- Due to the early stage of learning, it is not possible to convert currencies at the current exchange rate.
+The NBP exchange rates entered in the code are as of January 13, 2023 and are subject to change in the coming days from latest commit.

 &nbsp;